DZAR: 2023: Suspension, cease and desist order and forced shutdown

 On December 2, 2023, DZAR returned on air.
 However, the station, along with the rest of the network, had its operations suspended by the National Telecommunications Commission for 30 days, through an order dated December 19 but was publicized two days later, in response to a House of Representatives resolution, in relation to the alleged franchise violations.
 On January 18, 2024, the NTC issued a cease-and-desist order against SMNI for violating its 30-day suspension order as its TV and radio stations in Region VI were operational as of December 27, 2023.
 As 2024 however, the DZAR branding continues to exist on their own website and TikTok account.
 Meanwhile, their YouTube channel has not been accessed by administrators.
-Despite this, the station's programs continue to stream over Facebook page (until March 19, 2025) and YouTube channel.
+Despite this, the station's programs continue to stream over Facebook page and YouTube channel.

 On November 12, 2024, Facebook page MediaBytes reported that the National Telecommunication Commission recalled the radio frequencies given to SMNI, which includes 1026 kHz in Manila, but this was neither confirmed nor denied by both parties.